 Immigration Program Intern

 The Immigration Intern will help provide services to clients seeking various forms of immigration assistance.
 The intern will learn about and gain experience in the naturalization process; how to file various citizenship and naturalization forms, as well as forms for immigration benefits.
 Must be available during office hours between Monday - Friday, during the hours of 9am- 4pm.
 Armenian, Farsi, Arabic and Spanish highly desired.

 Citizenship & Financial Capability Program (CFCP) Intern

-The CFCP Intern will assist the CFCP Specialist in maintaining student files, responding to student questions/requests, functioning as point person for Volunteer Instructors and Assistants and conducting outreach.
+The CFCP Intern will assist the CFCP Coordinator in maintaining student files, responding to student questions/requests, functioning as point person for Volunteer Instructors and Assistants and conducting outreach.
 CFCP Intern will also be Assisting or Instructing a Citizenship & Financial Capability class during internship.

 - Full training will be provided

 - Weekday availbility during regular office hours is required.